ryan-kirkman/challenges/docs/development_practices.md

   * 3 - Expresses the intent of the programmers
   * 4 - Minimizes the number of classes and methods
 * Follow the [S.O.L.I.D][6] principles
 * Comment classes describing their responsibilities.
-Methods that accept options can also be commented, but other than that, no comments should be necessary, the close should be clean (read Chapter 4: Comments of Clean Code book).
+Methods that accept options can also be commented, but other than that, no comments should be necessary, the code should be clean (read Chapter 4: Comments of Clean Code book).
   * If a comment is needed, explain *why?* and not *what* or *how*, unless it's an optimization, then it should be explained what's going on.
 But if code isn't clear enough to be understood, rewrite it.
 * Use [T.R.U.E.][7] to evaluate your design
 * Use Github Flow: [Github Flow][1] and [How Github uses Github to make Github][2]